JONATHAN R. MATIAS

-Arli John’s career spans more than 30 years in private enterprises and government agencies in key positions in the area of organization development.
-A former broadcaster, training coordinator for UNHCR, banker, a certified micro-finance consultant and micro-enterprise developer, he has always sets his focus on endeavors aimed at development of individuals and communities.
-His last engagement was with the Bangsamoro Autonomous Region for Muslim Mindanao (BARMM) as Consultant.
+Arli John’s career spans more than 30 years in private enterprises and government agencies in key positions in the area of organisational development.
+A former broadcaster, training coordinator for UNHCR, banker, certified micro-finance consultant and micro-enterprise developer, he has always set his focus on endeavours aimed at the development of individuals and communities.
+His last engagement was with the Bangsamoro Autonomous Region for Muslim Mindanao (BARMM) as a Consultant.
 He also recently helped facilitate the Mindanao Summit of Transport Cooperatives aimed at modernizing the Transport Industry for that part of the Philippines.

 He earned a degree in Business Management from the University of the Philippines in the Visayas.
 The Rural Bankers’ Association of the Philippines certified him as a micro-finance Trainer/Consultant for Rural Banks.
 He is on-call at the Associated Resources for Management and Development (ARMDEV) for projects funded by the World Bank and Asian Development Bank.

 Historical Advisory Board